ProductivityTools-Services/ProductivityTools.Webhooks/Readme.md

 - authorize to gh cli
 - get the github cli key ```gh auth token```
 - paste it to the master configuration

+Jenkins currently is not working due to 400 error during sending json.